JulienAldon/EscapeTheVolcano/Readme.md

 - Tracker : can lend an land mark using is Action key
 - Tank (not implemented)

-You can switch between your team to use the best power in a given situation
+You can switch between your team to use the best power in a given situation.

 For the moment you can't gather crystals.